STARS AND SOIL: CHAPTER TWO

 “If you want to see it that way,” Emily replies.

+Emily’s hands grab the hair at the nape of Caitlin’s neck.
+Caitlin can’t look away from her, her face brutally beautiful in the rays of moonlight.
+Her arms move to snake around Emily’s torso, wanting to finally pull her lips toward hers, wanting to pull that gorgeous woman down onto the bed with her.
+But Emily is quicker, pulling away, and then shoving Caitlin back onto the bed.
+“Not yet,” she growls.
 Squirming, writhing.
 Reaching, Caitlin’s hands cup her breasts.
-Emily smirks at her and huffs.
+Emily smirks.
 “I said: not yet.”
 Emily’s knee presses into Caitlin’s chest, and she releases her hair from her grip.
 There is a moment where Caitlin thinks she may free herself.
-But she doesn’t try, or at least, not in earnest; instead letting Emily quickly pin her hands above her head.
+But she doesn’t try, or at least, not in earnest; instead, letting Emily quickly pin her hands above her head.

-“Shh, shh.”
-Emily purrs.
+“Shh, shh,” Emily purrs.
 Her fingers lightly trace along Caitlin’s cheeks, skipping down her neck, grazing past her collarbone.
 Caitlin moans, hoping Emily will keep going further down.

 “Shh,” she sighs.
-She lingers between Caitlin’s breasts, quickly leans forward to take each nipple into her mouth a gentle lap of her tongue, quick enough to for Caitlin to want more, not long enough to savor it.
+She lingers between Caitlin’s breasts, quickly leans forward to take each nipple into her mouth, a gentle lap of her tongue, quick enough to for Caitlin to want more, not long enough to savor it.

+Caitlin tries to encourage Emily’s hand, pushing into it, trying so hard to not scream out in need.
 “Oh, my darling.
 Tell me what you want,” she whispers into Caitlin’s ear as her hand finally reaches its destination, hovering ever so slightly, so very close and impossibly far away.

 Caitlin looks up into her eyes, lost words, dying words in her throat.